kimnle/T1A3-TerminalApp/readme.md

 The game prompts the player for their name and handles empty input exceptions.
 It then greets the player with their name upon successful input.

-#### The following three features are created in a function that handles the game logic and puts everything together
+#### The following three features are created in a function that handles the game logic and puts everything together.

 ### Levels